RajatSharma-26/ai-sales-forecaster/README.md

-🤖 #AI-Powered Sales Forecaster & Insights Engine#
+AI-Powered Sales Forecaster & Insights Engine:
 This is a complete, end-to-end data science and machine learning project that analyzes historical sales data, predicts future trends using a time-series model, and generates a strategic business summary using the Google Gemini Generative AI.
 The entire application is deployed as a fully interactive web app using Streamlit.

-🚀 Live Application
+Live Application-
 You can access and interact with the live deployed application here:

 https://ai-sales-forecaster.streamlit.app/

-✨ Key Features
+Key Features:-

 Interactive Dashboard: A clean, user-friendly interface built with Streamlit.

 Data Analysis: Performs Exploratory Data Analysis (EDA) to find key insights on sales by region and product category.